“Mindset is everything.”

 It can also be one of the most powerful ways to immediately decrease your anxiety and stress levels.

 When your body is stressed, it’s “fight or flight” mechanism is activated.
 Your body is loaded with energy, ready to use it to save you from that situation.

 Next time you’re stressed, try using some of that pent-up energy on a vigorous bike ride, walk around the block, or a 15-minute Parkinson’s exercise circuit in your living room.

 When your body has a place to put that energy, you’ll notice it’s easier to calm down.

 The best way to keep your anxiety levels down is to exercise regularly - at the very minimum 20 minutes per day, or 2.5 hours per week - instead of just when you’re feeling overwhelmed.

 Need help getting moving?

-(If you’re looking for more accountability and in-person support, you can also check out my 5-Week Online Parkinson’s Booster Program here: www.invigoratept.com/booster)
+If you’re looking for accountability and in-person support, I'd love to invite you to learn more about my 5-Week Online Parkinson’s Booster Program here.

 Anxiety Fighter #2: Meditation